alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 ### Client id，Client secret

 Normal users don’t need to fill in the blank.
 If they apply for official authorization, they can also use their own to fill in.
-If it is blank, the default is to use the one provided by Alist.
+If it is blank, the default is to use the one provided by AList.